dongfang91/Triplet-Search-ConNorm/README.md

 ## Getting Started

 ### Data format
- * Please see data/ontology.tsv for the input format: each row is a pair of mention and concept.
+ * Please see data/ontology/ontology.tsv, data/input_path/train.tsv for the input format: each row is a pair of mention and concept.
- * The same input form is also used for training sentence-transformers.
+ * They are also used for training sentence-transformers.
+ * process_input.py shows how to process ontology and generate input for batch processing;
+ it also shows how to generate the evaluation files for the following triplet training.

 ### Pre-trained models
 ```